cert-manager/community/GOVERNANCE.md

 #### Project Permissions and Removal

-If someone with an assigned level is undergoing an investigation by any committee with jurisdiction under the Code of Conduct, they should have all permissions removed temporarily while the investigation is underway.
+If someone with an assigned level is undergoing an investigation by any committee with jurisdiction under the Code of Conduct, it may be approrpriate for that users to have all permissions removed temporarily while the investigation is underway, as specified under [Interim Protective Measures](https://github.com/cncf/foundation/blob/316b2515c076b2355420f7ddfe80140a5a3d48ae/code-of-conduct/coc-incident-resolution-procedures.md#interim-protective-measures) in the CNCF incident resolution process.

+This could include removal from the GitHub organization, GCP projects, 1password or any other relevant space.
+This should coincide with any notifications made to the accused person, [as detailed](https://github.com/cncf/foundation/blob/316b2515c076b2355420f7ddfe80140a5a3d48ae/code-of-conduct/coc-incident-resolution-procedures.md#notification-to-the-accused-person) in the CNCF incident resolution process:

+> While the investigation is ongoing, the CoC Committee shall determine in its discretion
+> whether, how, and when to notify the accused person, and how much information to share
+> about the nature of the allegations, if any, taking into consideration risks of retaliation,
+> evidence tampering or destruction, or witness tampering that might result from the notification.

 If someone violates the Code of Conduct to a level such that removal from the project is recommended, they must immediately have all permissions removed